Archibald Alexander Gordon: Belgians King's Messenger

 After the Armistice on 11 November 1918, King Albert invited Major Gordon to be part of his suite during the procession in Brussels on 22 November 1918.
 Major Gordon was seated between Mayor Adolph Max and Cardinal Mercier in the square of the Royal Palace during the festivities.
 Major Gordon had priorly met Cardinal Mercier during the Siege of Antwerp and revisited him after the war, while being part of Admiral David Beatty's and Queen Mary's suites.
-The cardinal gifted two stained glass windows from the Saint-Romboutscathedral to Major Gordon.
+The cardinal gifted two stained glass windows from the Saint-Rombouts cathedral to Major Gordon.

 After the war and later life

 After the war, King Albert tasked Major Gordon to retrieve the 'Belgian treasury' back from England.
 These trips were challenging through its secrecy and the muddy landscapes of France and Belgium.
 However, Major Gordon succeeded in his task and was decorated with the Commander in the Order of the Crown afterwards.
 Later on he received a secret mission in Holland, near Breda.
 Here he encountered a dangerous situation at a Dutch checkpoint on his return but luckily came out unharmed.

 Major Gordon's older brother William wrote to him, helping in a quest to find the grave or body of a young Gordon Highlanders officer who had been killed alongside William in the early stages of the war.
 The family had consistently asked William for more information.
 Major Gordon promised his cooperation and sent letters to parishes and monasteries to see if the body of a young officer was found near Le Cateau.
 A local priest wrote back that he had found the body of a young officer in 1914 and had laid him to rest in the catacomb of his church.
 The priest had safely kept the officer's personal belongings during the war as he knew these would be important to identify the victim.
 As soon as the family was informed of the discovery, they travelled to France and met with the local priest.
 The priest returned the personal belongings, but the family agreed that their relative would stay in the parish that had kept him safe for so long.

 During the First Battle of Ypres, Major Gordon's boss, the 4th Duke of Wellington had lost his son, Captain Lord Richard Wellesley.
 After the war Major Gordon was tasked to find his grave and was lucky to find it.
 He travelled with his boss to Belgium to visit the grave and guided him through many imported battlefields.